 A Buyer's Guide to Sugar Substitutes

 Maybe you think you don't use sugar substitutes.
 Maybe you steer clear of diet sodas and "lite" foods to avoid chemicals like aspartame.
-But if you've eaten certain high-fiber cereals, salad dressings, frozen entrees-or even sipped some nondiet iced teas-then you've probably consumed a lot more of them than you realize.
-And your odds are only growing: sugar substitute use in packaged foods has been rising steadily for the past -decade-the amount in our food supply now tops 26 pounds per person annually.
-And the global market for sugar substitutes (including both artificial and natural no-calorie sweeteners) is expected to grow-topping $18 billion by 2019.
+But if you've eaten certain high-fiber cereals, salad dressings or frozen entrees—or even sipped some non-diet iced teas—then you've probably consumed a lot more of them than you realize.
+And your odds are only growing: sugar substitute use in packaged foods has been rising steadily for the past decade—the amount in our food supply now tops 26 pounds per person annually.
+And the global market for sugar substitutes (including both artificial and natural no-calorie sweeteners) topped $19 billion in 2021 and is expected to keep growing.

 Must Watch: Is Diet Soda Bad for You?